sudopla/jenkins-eks-pipeline/README.md

 Jenkins EKS Pipeline
 ------------------

-This Jenkins pipeline uses    using Amazon CodeCommit for
+This Jenkins pipeline deploys a web application in Amazon Elastic Kubernetes Service using CodeCommit for version control and Amazon ECR for container registry.

 ![diagram](img/diagram1.png)